 - Organization-wide strategic objectives and team objectives based on an overall strategic plan

 - Key performance indicators

 - Upcoming needs for employee positions

 - Areas where your organization might face exposure or liabilities

 Once you’ve defined your priorities, you’re still not done.
 You will need to ask some additional questions and continue studying the situation.
 These questions include the following:

 - Do you have buy-in from leadership?
 Without support and adoption from the top, your L&D efforts are going to be frustrated.
-Often, a lack of buy-in from higher-ups is due to a cultural problem within the business, which can also only be fixed with the help of leadership, but that will need to happen before anything can change with learning and development.
+Often, a lack of buy-in from higher-ups could be due to cultural problems within the organization, which can also only be fixed with the help of leadership, but that will need to happen before anything can change with learning and development.

 - Can project/initiative leaders visualize the goals?
 If they cannot, you’ll find it harder to achieve the results you need.
 You might even find that it affects leadership buy-in, as well.